PrimeOla/seer-skill/README.md

 Notes:
 - Auto-fit is **enabled by default** for rect/spotlight.
 Disable with `"fit": false` on an annotation or `"auto_fit": false` in defaults.
 - `fit` searches within the provided `x/y/w/h` region and adjusts the rect bounds to the detected pixels.
+- If the detected area is smaller than the original region, auto-fit recenters the rect/spotlight on the detected pixels while keeping the original size.
 - `fit: "luma"` finds dark (or light) pixels by threshold (default `160`).
 Use `{"target":"light"}` for light text.
 - `fit: {"mode":"color"}` matches a target color with `tolerance` (default `18`).
 Use `pad` to expand the result.
 - Optional defaults: `fit_mode`, `fit_threshold`, `fit_target`, `fit_tolerance`, `fit_color`, `fit_pad`, `fit_min_pixels`, `fit_min_coverage` (default `0.6`).